-The Texas A&M AgriLife Extension Service delivers wide-ranging educational programs focused on research-based crop production and management practices, evaluation of technologies, improved decisionmaking, water-use efficiency and job training.
+The Texas A&M AgriLife Extension Service delivers wide-ranging educational programs focused on research-based crop production and management practices, evaluation of technologies, improved decisionmaking, water-use efficiency, environmental stewardship, and job training.

-- Programs for crop producers cover variety testing, soil nutrient management, irrigation efficiency, disease and pest identification and control, commodity marketing, financial risk management and farm bill education. - AgriLife Extension is at the forefront in responding to emerging issues such as drought, floods, wildfires and insect and disease outbreaks. - Through 5,400 educational events, planning meetings, and workshops in 2021, AgriLife Extension reached more than 730,000 educational and other contacts. - AgriLife Extension often collaborates with industry groups and other government entities to deliver educational programs.
+- Programs for crop producers cover variety testing, soil nutrient management, irrigation efficiency, disease and pest identification and control, commodity marketing, financial risk management and farm bill education. - AgriLife Extension is at the forefront in responding to emerging issues such as drought, floods, wildfires and insect and disease outbreaks. - Through 9,300 educational events, planning meetings, and workshops in 2023, AgriLife Extension reached more than 4.1 million educational and other contacts. - AgriLife Extension often collaborates with industry groups and other government entities to deliver educational programs.